cloneot/madcamp-project2/README.md

 Team Member: HYU 22 junseo Kim, KAIST 22 mingyu Kim

 Detail: This app is chatting based game.
-English word you chat is translated to number.
+English word which you chat is translated to number.

 By adding all alpabets by A is 1, B is 2, ... , and Z is 26.